hermeznetwork/docs/docs/developers/coordinator.md

 - Ubuntu packages in our Launchpad PPA repository (https://launchpad.net/~ethereum/+archive/ubuntu/ethereum).
 - OSX packages in our Homebrew Tap repository (https://github.com/ethereum/homebrew-ethereum).

-Sync this node with Rinkeby testnet where all Hermez's smart contracts are deployed.
+Sync this node with Rinkeby testnet where all of Hermez's smart contracts are deployed.

 4. Get contract addresses